rippedpiracy/docs/PC-Software/Games.md

 *<small>Since the original Repository has been deleted, you can have a look at the example config files [here](https://github.com/Helmasko/nemirtingas_epic_emu/tree/main/examples).</small>*

 [**Nemirtingas Galaxy Emulator**](https://cs.rin.ru/forum/viewtopic.php?t=114295) - Emulator for the GoG Galaxy Launcher, allows LAN play on GoG games that require authentication.
-*<small>Since the original Repository has been deleted, you can download the latest public version from [here](https://cs.rin.ru/forum/viewtopic.php?p=2712110#p2712110) and can have a look at a short guide [here](https://cs.rin.ru/forum/viewtopic.php?p=2638778#p2638778).</small>*
+*<small>You can have a look at a short guide [here](https://cs.rin.ru/forum/viewtopic.php?p=2638778#p2638778).</small>*

+[**WorkshopDL**](https://github.com/VovoloGames/WorkshopDL) - [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=124583) - A GUI Steam Workshop Downloader, allows you to download mods from the Steam Workshop.
+You need to own the Games on your Steam account to be able to download the mods for.
+However, for Games listed [here](https://steamdb.info/sub/17906/apps/), in SteamWebAPI, in [NetherWorkshopDownloader](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/wiki/Supported-API-games) or in [GGNetwork](https://ggntw.com/steam) you can download the mods for free using the app!
 [**CWD**](https://github.com/CommunityWorkshop/CommunityWorkshopDownloader) - GUI Steam Workshop Downloader, can download mods from all Games listed [here](https://steamdb.info/sub/17906/apps/) and more.
-[**WorkshopDL**](https://sites.google.com/view/workshopdl/home) - [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=124583) - A GUI Steam Workshop Downloader, allows you to download mods from the Steam Workshop.
-You need to own the Games on your Steam account to be able to download the mods for.
-However, for Games listed [here](https://steamdb.info/sub/17906/apps/) you can download the mods for free using the app!

 [**Get Data from Steam / SteamDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB) [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=71837) - Extracts all the information of the DLCs/Games from Steam/SteamDB and exports in various formats that can be used as a config file for Greenluma, CreamAPI and more.
 Can also extract SHA1 checksums of the latest build of any Steam Game that can be used to verify Game integrity.